spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-cactus-comments.md

 When setting, replace `example.com` with your own.

+### Extending the configuration

+There are some additional things you may wish to configure about the components.

+For `matrix-cactus-comments`, take a look at:

+- `roles/custom/matrix-cactus-comments/defaults/main.yml` for some variables that you can customize via your `vars.yml` file

+For `matrix-cactus-comments-client`, take a look at:

+- `roles/custom/matrix-cactus-comments-client/defaults/main.yml` for some variables that you can customize via your `vars.yml` file

 ## Installing

 After configuring the playbook and potentially [adjusting your DNS records](#adjusting-dns-records), run the playbook with [playbook tags](playbook-tags.md) as below: